The Hoover Dam

 Whether you’re a history buff, enjoy amazing scenery or just want to marvel at the sheer size of this architectural wonder, there’s something for everyone at the Hoover Dam.
 Best of all, it’s a short 45-minute journey from the Las Vegas Strip to see this structure.

-Pro tip ~ Between 10 AM – 2 PM is the busiest time up at the Dam. (even during the hot summer months).
+Insider tip: 10 a.m. to 2 p.m. is typically the busiest time at the dam (even during the hot summer months).

-Looking for an easy day trip, we decided to check out Hoover Dam & Lake Mead outside of Las Vegas.
+Looking for an easy day trip, we decided to check out Hoover Dam and Lake Mead outside of Las Vegas.

 We got an early start to beat the crowds and to have enough time to check out Lake Mead.
 Our first mistake upon arrival was to eagerly pull into the first parking lot we saw when entering the recreation area. $10 later and we had ourselves a spot in the mostly empty garage.

-Pro tip ~ Exact change is appreciated at the pay-lot, however they now take credit cards!
+Insider tip: Exact change is appreciated at the pay-lot, however they now take credit cards.